2004–05 Denver Pioneers men's ice hockey season: NCAA Tournament

 Denver sat atop both polls at the end of the season.
 In spite of this, however, they received the #2 overall seed in the tournament.
 To make matters worse, Minnesota was the host for the West Regional and, since the Gophers were also a #1 seed, Denver was slotted to open in Amherst, Massachusetts.

 The Pioneers' faced CHA tournament champion Bemidji State in the Beavers' first Division I tournament game.
 While Denver was expected to roll over the unranked BSU squad, the Pios found themselves trailing twice early in the game.
 Bemidji State fought hard and never let Denver put any distance between the two.
 Despite being outshout 45–22, the Beavers equaled the Pios with 3 goals in regulation and sent the game into overtime.
 Denver controlled the play for much of the later portion of the game and they continued into the extra frame.
 After three and a half minutes the Pios had 5 shots to Bemidji's 1, the last of which found its way into the goal and prevented a stunning upset.
 The second game for the Pioneers went a little bit smoother.
 After trading 1-goal leads with New Hampshire, a strong third period allowed the Pioneers to pull away from the Wildcats.
 The game was capped off by a hat-trick from Gauthier in the waning seconds.

 In the Frozen Four, Denver found three of its conference rivals waiting for them.
 This marked the first time in history, in any sport, that all four teams reaching the National Semifinals all came from the same conference.

 As a consequence of Fisher's struggles against Bemidji State and Peter Mannino stronger performance over the course of the entire season, Gwozdecky ended the goaltender rotation and went with his best option in goal.
 He needn't have worried, however, as Denver trounced Colorado College in the semifinal.
 The Pioneers outshout the Tigers 43–29 and, more importantly, outscored their in-state rivals 6–2.
-Most stunning was the fact that all 8 goals in the game were scored on the power play, setting an NCAA tournament record.
+Most stunning was that all 8 goals in the game were scored in the power play, setting an NCAA tournament record.

 For the chance to repeat as national champions, Denver faced an old foe in North Dakota.
 The two had med three times prior for the national title with the most recent coming in 1968.
 Jeff Drummond opened the scoring early in the first but Denver's lead was erased just a few minutes later on a power play marker from Travis Zajac.
 The score remained even until just past the midway point of the game when Stastny added a goal on the man-advantage.
 It took another 18 minutes for the next goal but it was again Stastny on the power play.
 Despite a furious assault by North Dakota in the third, Denver's lead held and the game was salted away by Gabe Gauthier's 26 goal of the season into an empty net.